Religious Zionist Party: History

+The Religious Zionist Party, Noam and Otzma Yehudit submitted a single list on 14 September 2022 ahead of the 2022 Knesset elections, which saw the alliance win 14 seats.
+The parties split into three parties in the Knesset on 20 November 2022.
+In 2023, The Jewish Home agreed to merge into the party ahead of the 2023 Israeli municipal elections.
+The party, running under the name Mafdal-Religious Zionism, won two seats in the election.
+The party has polled below the electoral threshold as of mid-April 2026, while Otzma Yehudit has consistently scored around 10 seats, ahead of the 2026 Israeli legislative election.
+The following month, a Maariv poll marked the first time since December 2025 that it had passed the threshold in that organization's polling.
+Smotrich stated in an August interview with The Jerusalem Post that his party would likely run on its own in the October election.
+The party signed a deal on 1 September to run with Zehut as part of a technical bloc.

 Ideology

 The Religious Zionist Party is opposed to any territorial concessions to Palestinian or Syrian claims for land.
 Some members support the annexation of the entire West Bank, though the official policy of the Jewish Home parliamentary faction, of which the party was aligned between 2013 and 2019, only supports annexation of Area C of the West Bank, which makes up the 63% of land in the West Bank allocated to Israel in the Oslo Accords.

 The party is opposed to recognition of same-sex marriage on a religious basis.
 The party advocates for increased funding for Torah study and religious education.

-Jewish-American columnist David E. Rosenberg has stated that the Religious Zionist Party's "platform includes things like annexation of West Bank settlements, the expulsion of asylum-seekers, and political control of the judicial system".
+Foreign Policy journalist David Rosenberg has stated that the Religious Zionist Party's "platform includes things like annexation of West Bank settlements, the expulsion of asylum-seekers, and political control of the judicial system".
 He further described the Religious Zionist Party as a political party "driven by Jewish supremacy and anti-Arab racism".
 The party has been assessed by The Middle East Journal as "militantly anti-Arab" and far-right.